jupyterlab/jupyterlab-data-explorer/CONTRIBUTING.md

 ### Writing Tests

-> By contributing tests to the project, you are agreeing to release it under the project [license][license].
+> By contributing tests to the project, you are agreeing to release them under the project [license][license].

 ### Writing Documentation